tomimulhartono/tomimulhartono.github.io/content/posts/a-collection-of-courses-and-certifications.md

 - ***Credential URL:*** [[Click here]](https://www.cyberacademy.id/certificate/CCFB01105241464)
 - ***Skills Learned:*** Shift Cipher · Substitution Cipher · Vigenere Cipher · Affine Cipher · Hill Cipher · Transposition Cipher

-Diving into the world of classical cryptography felt like unlocking ancient secrets.
-Learning ciphers like Vigenere and Affine gave me a hands-on understanding of encryption’s roots.
-Now, I can appreciate how these old-school techniques laid the groundwork for today’s complex cryptography and see how they still inspire modern encryption methods.
+This course was a fun throwback to the origins of cryptography.
+We explored old-school methods like the Vigenère and Hill ciphers, which was both fascinating and surprisingly relevant.
+It gave me a real appreciation for how far cryptography has come while showing how these classic techniques still play a role today.
+It’s like learning the history of magic tricks before mastering the new ones—knowing the roots makes everything else make more sense.

 ![Certificate](/images/classical-cryptography-for-beginner.jpg)